-Characterisation of products to be assessed shall be done in accordance with available specifications, notably by
+Characterisation of products to be assessed shall be done in accordance with available specifications, notably by.

 - Samples shall be selected from the population of timber visually graded according to Annex 1.
 The specimen shall be representative of the population.
 The timber shall represent the timber source, sizes and quality that will be graded in production.
 Each sample shall be from one source. - NOTE 1 Any known or suspected difference in the mechanical properties of the population distribution due to growth regions, sawmills, tree size or method of conversion should be represented within the number of samples selected, by a similar proportion to their frequency in the population.
-This should be the major influence in determining the number and size of samples. - The number of specimens in each sample shall be not less than 40. - NOTE 2 Where samples are small and/or few in number the characteristic values will be considered according to EN 384, see Clause 5.4 only for visual strength graded timber. - Test specimens for shear, tension perpendicular to grain and compression perpendicular to grain strengths are comparatively small and therefore shall be free of strength reducing characteristics, but shall represent the full range of growth areas, density and rates of growth. - The following mechanical properties are referred to the Nominal cross section, see Clause 1.3.3 of the European Assessment Document.
+This should be the major influence in determining the number and size of samples. - The number of specimens in each sample shall be not less than 40. - NOTE 2 Where samples are small and/or few in number the characteristic values will be considered according to EN 384. - Test specimens for shear, tension perpendicular to grain and compression perpendicular to grain strengths are comparatively small and therefore shall be free of strength reducing characteristics, but shall represent the full range of growth areas, density and rates of growth. - The mechanical properties given in the following Clauses are referred to the nominal cross section, see Clause 1.3.3.